turbot/steampipe-plugin-azure/docs/tables/azure_key_vault_secret.md

 Azure Key Vault is a cloud service for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.

-Note: If we intend to list the secrets by vault name using the WHERE clause (select * from azure_key_vault_secret where vault_name = 'test-vault';), the vault name must be in lowercase, even if the vault name appears in camel case in the portal.

 ## Examples

 ### Basic info